Can dogs eat bananas?

 - 1 teaspoon baking powder

-Bake in preheated oven until cookies are lightly browned, about 20 minutes.
+- Bake in the preheated oven until cookies are lightly browned, about 20 minutes.